atorus-research/Tplyr/cran-comments.md

-## Submission 0.4.1 Try 2
+## Submission 0.4.2
-* Removed LazyData: true from DESCRIPTION
+* Update test to pass with new version of rlang.
+* Increment versions.

 ## Test Environments